-Awardees will be expected to present their progress reports as an oral presentation at one or more semi-annual SWOG meetings upon request, and with an annual 2-page progress and financial report submitted to the president of The Hope Foundation.
-In addition, long-term follow-up reporting is required, up to five years.
+Awardees are expected to present their progress reports as an oral presentation at one or more semiannual SWOG meetings upon request, and with an annual 2-page progress and financial report.

-Please note: In compliance with the Physician Payments Sunshine Act, components of this program (travel, meals, educational materials) may require reports of payment or transfer of value provided to all US licensed physicians.
+Please note: In compliance with the Physician Payments Sunshine Act, components of this program (travel, meals, research payments, educational materials) may require reports of payment or transfer of value provided to all US licensed physicians.
 The Foundation will alert grantees should regulations mandate reporting.

-All inquiries related to this may be directed to:
+All inquiries related to this award may be directed to:

+Johanna Horn

-Johanna Horn President & CEO The Hope Foundation jo@thehopefoundation.org (734) 998-7150
+President & CEO

+The Hope Foundation for Cancer Research

+(734) 998-7150

+jo(at)thehopefoundation.org